DanielRiera/copy-way/README.md

 == Installation ==

-* Upload the add-in folder to the "/ wp-content / plugins /" directory or install the add-in directly from the WordPress add-ons screen.
+* Upload the add-in folder to the plugins directory or install the add-in directly from the WordPress add-ons screen.
 * Activate the plugin from the «Add-ons» screen in WordPress
 * Enjoy!

 == FAQ ==

-If you need support open a new ticket on [Github](https://github.com/DanielRiera/copy-way/issues)
+If you need support open a new ticket on [Github](https://github.com/DanielRiera/cwp/issues)

 == Changelog ==